 We will be working to learn about the community we cover throughout the semester.
-You will be asked to select a committee or board in Alachua County.
+You will be asked to select a commission or board to follow in our coverage area for your beat (these will aim to be in Alachua and Marion County but may fall outside of that area if necessary).
 Through a series of exercises and class assignments, you will learn how to find sources and build your source list for stories.
 Through these assignments, you will also gain knowledge of the community workings and insight as to how to be better enterprise reporters which will serve you well as you both move through the curriculum and your career.